KiruthikaRamadoss/Avocado-Retailing-Analysis/README.md

 ## 🌟 Overview

 This project addresses retail pricing strategy and sales trends in the U.S. avocado market.
-By applying descriptive, predictive, and prescriptive analytics, we derive insights to inform pricing, supply chain planning, and marketing decisions.
+By applying descriptive, predictive, and prescriptive analytics, it delivers insights to inform pricing, supply chain planning, and marketing decisions.

-**Objectives:**
+---

+## 🎯 Objectives

 - Analyze historical retail sales data
-- Build forecasting models for avocado prices
+- Build forecasting models for avocado prices and demand
 - Optimize pricing and distribution strategies
+- Generate actionable recommendations for retailers

 ---

 ## ⚡ Project Highlights

 - Descriptive analytics using EDA and visualization to uncover sales trends
-- Predictive analytics with time series forecasting to predict average prices
+- Predictive analytics with time series forecasting (ARIMA, Prophet)
-- Prescriptive analytics for pricing recommendations and optimization
+- Prescriptive analytics for cost optimization and supply recommendations
-- Integration of multiple datasets (USDA Market News, retail pricing)
+- Integration of USDA Market News and augmented retail pricing data
-- Professional storytelling through Jupyter Notebooks and slides
+- Clear storytelling through notebooks, slides, and reports

 ---